xddxdd/blog/source/_posts/en/article/modify-website/replace-jenkins-with-drone-ci.lantian/index.md

           - name: cache
             path: /cache

-# Cache files are stored to /cache on host, need repo set to Trusted in Drone
+# Cache files are stored to /cache on the host, need repo set to Trusted in Drone
 volumes:
     - name: cache
       host: